garyleo/learngit/readme.txt

 Learning git at Redhat
 Git is a distributed version control system
-Git is free software distributed under
+Git is free software distributed under GPL